inno-devops-labs/S24-core-course-labs/app_python/README.md

 ![CI badge](https://github.com/FK12344321/S24-core-course-labs/actions/workflows/app_python.yaml/badge.svg)

 ## Description
-A python application that returns current time value (by default in Europe/Moscow timezone)
+A python application that returns current time value (by default in Europe/Moscow timezone).
+It also returns the number of times the /api/v1/visits API method was called

 ## Getting Started